Skip to main content

 Right – Spray foam is used to carefully seal behind plumbing that was installed in an exterior wall.

-Right – Tape and spray foam are air sealing methods used to seal around pipes that extend through exterior walls.
+Right – Tape and spray foam are used to air seal around pipes that extend through exterior walls.

-Right – Tape and spray foam are air sealing methods used to seal around pipes that extend through exterior walls.
+Right – Tape and spray foam are used to air seal around pipes that extend through exterior walls.

 Right – Spray foam is used to seal around PEX plumbing pipes.